-Home arrow Spain, two trips.
+Home arrow Spain, six trips.

-Spain, two trips.
+Spain, six trips.

 Written by Jos